otmaneelallaki/HAX712X-DOS/README.md

 instructions for use and documentation will be completed as the project progresses.

 The project will be presented in the form of an oral presentation and an explanatory beamer that will accompany our presentation.

+## Instructions for use:

+The DOS project use Python language, launch your favorite IDE and type the command .....